 SSHRC uses Google Analytics to improve its website.
 When your computer requests a SSHRC web page, our institution collects the following types of information :

 - the originating IP address

 - the date and time of the request

 - the page(s) visited

 The Government of Canada is committed to achieving a high standard of accessibility as defined in the Standard on Web Accessibility and the Standard on Optimizing Websites and Applications for Mobile Devices.
-In the event of difficulty using our Web pages, applications or device-based mobile applications, please contact us for assistance or to obtain alternative formats such as regular print, Braille or another appropriate format.
+If you have difficulty using our web pages, online grant or scholarship application forms or device-based mobile applications, please contact the appropriate group for assistance or support (e.g., alternative formats such as regular print, Braille or another appropriate format).

 SSHRC has skip navigation links on the website for the benefit of individuals using assistive technology such as screen readers, and PDAs (personal digital assistants).
 Placed at the very top of all pages, they allow readers to skip directly to the content or a local submenu.
 Users can access the skip navigation links by pressing the tab key on their keyboard.

 Contact our webmaster if you have any questions about the accessibility of this site or if you have difficulty accessing information.